linode/docs/docs/guides/databases/postgresql/how-to-install-use-postgresql-ubuntu-20-04/index.md

 PostgreSQL 12.5 (Ubuntu 12.5-0ubuntu0.20.04.1) on x86_64-pc-linux-gnu, compiled by gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0, 64-bit
         (1 row)
     {{< /output >}}
-5. Log in to PostgreSQL to confirm that you can access the database.
+5. Log in to PostgreSQL to confirm you can access the database.

         psql postgres
     PostgreSQL displays some information about the version and provides a prompt.
 The output depends upon the details of the installation.